English

 What can I do inside Fiordland National Park?

 There is no dearth of activities to embark on in the National Park.
-You can kayak on the fjords, scuba dive, cycle or hike along the trails, take a cruise, or enjoy a scenic helicopter ride.
+You can kayak on the fjords, scuba dive, cycle or hike along the trails, take a cruise, or enjoy a scenic flight.

 When was Fiordland National Park established?